 Pentagon Housing

-Military housing is not available at the Pentagon, however, there are many housing options available throughout the National Capital Region.
-Please see househunting information below for homes near the Pentagon.
+Military housing is not available at the Pentagon; however, there are many housing options available throughout the National Capital Region.
+Please see off-base housing information below for homes near the Pentagon.

 View homes for sale and houses for rent near the Pentagon

-Real estate in the DMV can be a challenge for first-timers.
-Both property and money move quickly and often in cash transactions.
-Unless PCS’ing from other expensive locations such as San Diego or Hawaii, you’ll want to prepare savings accounts to adjust to rental and home buying costs.
+Consulting a qualified real estate agent knowledgeable about your desired area is recommended.
+Properties move quickly and are often done in cash transactions.
+Unless PCS’ing from other expensive locations, such as San Diego or Hawaii, service members will want to prepare their savings accounts to adjust to rental and home buying costs.

 City Search